-- When < sim > is displayed in white, it indicates that the image is displayed at the brightness level closely matching that of the actual image to be captured. - Exposure simulation may not be performed under some shooting settings.
-The < image > icon and histogram will be displayed in gray.
+- When < INST > is displayed in white, it indicates that the image is displayed at the brightness level closely matching that of the actual image to be captured. - If < Instant indicates that the image is displayed at a brightness that differs from the actual shooting result because of low- or bright-light conditions.
+However, the actual image recorded will reflect the exposure setting.
+Note that the noise may be more noticeable than the actual image recorded. - Exposure simulation may not be performed under some shooting settings.
+The < > icon and histogram will be displayed in gray.
 The image will be displayed on the screen at the standard brightness.
-The histogram may not be properly displayed in low- or bright-light conditions. - The histogram can be displayed when [♠3: Expo. simulation] is set to [Enable] (p.120).
+The histogram may not be properly displayed in low- or bright-light conditions. - The histogram can be displayed when [13: Expo. simulation] is set to [Enable] (p.120).